NetworkBlockDevice/nbd/doc/proto.md

     The server MAY split the reply into any number of content chunks;
-    each chunk MUST describe at least one byte, although to minimize overhead, the server SHOULD use chunks with lengths and offsets as an integer multiple of 512 bytes, where possible (the first and last chunk of an unaligned read being the most obvious places for an exception).
+    each chunk MUST describe at least one byte, although to minimize overhead, the server SHOULD use chunks with lengths and offsets as an integer multiple of the preferred block size (whether the advertised value or the default of 4,096 bytes) where that is possible (the first and last chunk of an unaligned read being the most obvious places for an exception).
+If the server advertised block sizes, it MUST ensure that every chunk has a length and offset which are an integer multiple of the minimum block size.

     The server MUST NOT send content chunks that overlap with any earlier content or error chunk, and MUST NOT send chunks that describe data outside the offset and length of the request, but MAY send the content chunks in any order (the client MUST reassemble content chunks into the correct order), and MAY send additional content chunks even after reporting an error chunk.
     Note that a request for more than 2^32 - 8 bytes MUST be split into at least two chunks, so as not to overflow the length field of a reply while still allowing space for the offset of each